Mandukhai: Legacy

 Mandukhai's life is also fictionalized in the historical fiction Fractured Empire Saga, by Starr Z. Davies, published 2021-2022, a four-book series: Daughter of the Yellow Dragon, Lords of the Black Banner, Mother of the Blue Wolf, Empress of the Jade Realm.

-Mandukhai is also the primary protagonist of the historical novel Mandukhai, written by German Author Tanja Kinkel in 2014.
+Mandukhai is also the primary protagonist of the historical novel Manduchai - Die letzte Kriegerkönigin, written by German Author Tanja Kinkel in 2014.
 The novel tells her life, and how she became the Khatun of her people.